FDA-AI/FDAi/docs/community_directory/developers/README.md

 # Developers Directory

-Welcome to the Developers Directory of the Decentralized FDA (dFDA) Community Directory.
-This space is dedicated to software developers, data scientists, AI experts, and anyone involved in the technical development and data analysis aspects of the dFDA project.
-Here, you can collaborate, share your expertise, and contribute to the development of tools and applications that support the dFDA's mission.
+Welcome to the Developers Directory of the FDAi Community Directory.
+This space is dedicated to software developers, data scientists, AI experts, and anyone involved in the technical development and data analysis aspects of the FDAi project.
+Here, you can collaborate, share your expertise, and contribute to the development of tools and applications that support the FDAi's mission.

 ## Purpose of This Folder